Londonmetric Property : Form 8.3 - LondonMetric Property plc | MarketScreener

 Disclaimer

-LondonMetric Property plc published this content on 12 June 2019 and is solely responsible for the information contained herein.
-Distributed by Public, unedited and unaltered, on 12 June 2019 11:13:05 UTC
+LondonMetric Property plc published this content on 14 June 2019 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 14 June 2019 09:03:06 UTC